ardas/stripo-plugin-samples/extensions/README.md

   noting that if the block type is `multi-orientation`, then the icon will be added to the 1-container structure only.
   * `blockType` - block type.
 Supported values:
     * `block` - for a simple block.
+    * `structure` - for a structure like block.
     * `multi-orientation` - for a block with the orientation that changes — horizontal/vertical.
 For example, product cards.
+  * `disableSettingsPanel` - sets whether to show settings panel on block selection or not.
   * `blockConfigAttributeNames` - the array of the supported attributes for storing block’s condition.
 It is required when a block needs some data set as a JSON object.
 These attributes are not set in the code in the code editor.
   * `controlsToCreate` - a list of additional controls’ elements created in the extension that the Stripo editor